SF-Nexus/OCR/abbyy.md

 2. **Review pages with unrecognized elements.** Red boxes indicate that parts of text are unrecognized; recognized text will show up in green boxes.
 To edit, determine which category the pages with unrecognized elements fall under:
     * If the page has **unrecognized elements AND recognized text,** right-click on the red boxes around the unrecognized elements and click “Delete.”
     * If the page has **unrecognized text you want to keep,** use the editing panel on the right-hand side of the screen to add text to the page.
 If the unrecognized text you want to keep is more than a few words or paragraphs (i.e. a page or multiple pages), make a note in the worklog spreadsheet so the corresponding book can be reviewed or re-scanned.
     * If the page **ONLY has unrecognized elements you do not want to keep (e.g. images or icons),** delete the whole page as instructed for blank pages.
+As you delete them, make a note of any **maps or meaningful illustrations** in the worklog for possible future preservation.

 3. **Skim pages to see if any are significantly ripped, blurred, or otherwise cut off.** These pages may be recognized, but OCR may not be accurate.
 Manually correct and/or make a note in the worklog when physical book is needed for review.